John Lubbock, 1st Baron Avebury: Business and politics

-Archaeology and biological science
+Entomology, archaeology, anthropology, and evolutionary biology

 Kingsgate Castle in Kent was rebuilt by Lord Avebury.
 He sought legal protection for heritage buildings.

-In addition to his work at his father's bank, Lubbock took a keen interest in archaeology and evolutionary theory.
+In addition to his work at his father's bank, Lubbock took a keen interest in biology, archaeology and evolutionary theory.
+Darwin had put him in touch with the American entomologist James Dwight Dana who led Lubbock to join the entomological society in 1851 and also guided him on the dissection of specimens.
+Lubbock also taught himself illustration and lithography.
+His first scientific paper, the description of a new copepod which he named as Labidocera darwinii, was published in 1853.
 In 1855, he and Charles Kingsley discovered the skull of a musk ox in a gravel pit, a discovery that was commended by Darwin.
 A collection of Iron Age antiquities Lubbock and Sir John Evans excavated at the site of Hallstatt in Austria is now in the British Museum's collection.
 He spoke in support of the evolutionist Thomas Henry Huxley at the famous 1860 Oxford evolution debate.
 During the 1860s, he published many articles in which he used archaeological evidence to support Darwin's theory.
 In 1864, he became one of the founding members (along with Thomas Henry Huxley and others) of the elite X Club, a dining club composed of nine gentlemen to promote the theories of natural selection and academic liberalism.
 He held a number of influential academic positions, including President of the Ethnological Society from 1864 to 1865, vice-president of Linnean Society in 1865, and President of the International Congress of Prehistoric Archaeology in 1868.
 In 1865 he published Pre-Historic Times, which became a standard archaeology textbook for the remainder of the century, with the seventh and final edition published in 1913.

 His second book, On the Origin of Civilization, was published in 1870.
 He held the position of President of the Anthropological Institute of Great Britain and Ireland from 1871 to 1872, as well as the position of Vice President of the Royal Society in 1871.
 During this period he worked with John Evans, the other key figure in the establishment of the discipline of archaeology.
 He invented the terms "Palaeolithic" and "Neolithic" to denote the Old and New Stone Ages, respectively.
 He also introduced a Darwinian-type theory of human nature and development.
 "What was new was Lubbock's ... insistence that, as a result of natural selection, human groups had become different from each other, not only culturally, but also in their biological capacities to utilize culture."